veeral-patel/knowledge-base/docs/CS 161/lec15.md

   maximum number of packets the victim can receive at once
 - Or send maximum-sized packets, with the aim of overwhelming the victim's bandwidth
+- Amplification: A DNS response is much larger than a DNS query, so send a lot of DNS queries to a DNS server, with the source IP set to the victim's IP.
+Also see NTP amplification

 ### Flooding defenses
 - Filter packets from the attacker's IP, using a firewall